Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Vertex-only fully-dynamic recognition algorithms

 Testing the third condition of Theorem~\ref{th:charac} consists of building, if possible, compatible local orientations in the subtree $T(S)$: \begin{enumerate} \item Let $u$ be a leaf of $T(S)$.
 Then $f(u)$ is the unique neighbor of $u$.

 \item Let $u$ be a star node of $T(S)$.
-If $u$ is partially-accessible, then $f(u)=u$.
-If $u$ is singly-accessible, then $f(u)$ is the unique neighbor $v$ of $u$ belonging to $T(S)$ such that $\rho_u(uv)$ is an extremity of the star.
-If $u$ is fully-accessible, then $f(u)$ is the neighbor $v$ of $u$ such that $\rho_u(uv)$ is the centre of the star.
+If $u$ is partially accessible, then $f(u)=u$.
+If $u$ is singly accessible, then $f(u)$ is the unique neighbor $v$ of $u$ belonging to $T(S)$ such that $\rho_u(uv)$ is a degree-1 vertex of the star.
+If $u$ is fully accessible, then $f(u)$ is the neighbor $v$ of $u$ such that $\rho_u(uv)$ is the centre of the star.

 \item Let $u$ be a clique node of $T(S)$.
-If $u$ is partially-accessible, then $f(u)=u$.
-Otherwise, $u$ is fully-accessible and its neighbors are leaves or star nodes.
+If $u$ is partially accessible, then $f(u)=u$.
+Otherwise, $u$ is fully accessible and its neighbors are leaves or star nodes.
 If $f(v)=u$ for every neighbor $v$ of $u$ then $f(u)=u$.
 If $f(v)=u$ for every neighbor $v$ of $u$ but one, say $w$, then $f(u)=w$.
 Otherwise $u$ is an \emph{obstruction}. \end{enumerate}

 The third condition of Theorem \ref{th:charac} is satisfied if and only if 1) there is no obstruction and 2) local orientations of $T(S)$ are compatible.
-This test can be done in time $O(|T(S)|)$ by a search of $T(S)$.
+This test can be performed in time $O(|T(S)|)$ by a search of $T(S)$.
 Hence the conditions of Theorem \ref{th:charac} can be tested in $O(|T(S)|)$ time.
-Moreover if the test is satisfied, the search of $T(S)$ locates the node-root or the edge-root.
+Moreover if the test is satisfied, the search of $T(S)$ locates the node-root or the tree-edge-root.